ShaniceWilliams/mlz-churn-service/README.md

 # ChurnPredict

-Churn Prediction Service project based on course content from ML Zoomcamp by Data Talks Club
+Churn Prediction Service project based on course content from module 5 of ML Zoomcamp by Data Talks Club.